Q2SAR: A Quantum Multiple Kernel Learning Approach for Drug Discovery

-This study is based on a high-quality dataset provided and curated by the team at \href{https://www.protoqsar.com}{ProtoQSAR SL}, their contribution was fundamental in the selection of compounds, the calculation, and validation of molecular descriptors.

-This dataset serves as the foundational benchmark for developing our quantum machine learning model.
-By establishing a consistent baseline, it enables robust comparisons and benchmarking against other models trained on the same data.

-The dataset was compiled from public dataset of $\mathtt{DYRK1A}$ (Dual-specificity tyrosine-phosphorylation-regulated kinase 1A) inhibitors \cite{gaulton2023chembl}.
-A comprehensive dataset of 1291 molecules exhibiting inhibitory activity against human $\mathtt{DYRK1A}$ kinase was systematically compiled from the $\mathtt{ChEMBL}$ database ($\mathtt{ChEMBL ID: CHEMBL2292}$). $\mathtt{DYRK1A}$ represents a critical therapeutic target for neurodegenerative disorders, particularly Alzheimer's disease, due to its role in tau phosphorylation and neuronal dysfunction \cite{johnson2004tau}.
+This study is based on a high-quality dataset of $\mathtt{DYRK1A}$ inhibitors, provided and curated by ProtoQSAR SL from the ChEMBL database \cite{gaulton2023chembl}. $\mathtt{DYRK1A}$ is a critical therapeutic target for neurodegenerative disorders like Alzheimer's disease \cite{johnson2004tau}.

-The kinase's involvement in Down syndrome-associated cognitive impairment and its potential as a druggable target for neuroprotective interventions makes it an ideal case study for quantum-enhanced $\mathtt{QSAR}$ modeling approaches.

-The raw dataset underwent rigorous quality control procedures to ensure data integrity and experimental consistency.
-The curation pipeline comprised three critical stages: \textbf{(i)} identification and removal of duplicate molecular entries, \textbf{(ii)} validation of chemical structures to eliminate invalid $\mathtt{SMILES}$ representations, and \textbf{(iii)} application of bioassay selection criteria.
-Specifically, only compounds from experiments annotated with BioAssay Ontology ($\mathtt{BAO}$) label "single protein assay" were retained to ensure direct target-compound interaction measurements, excluding complex cellular or multi-target assays that could introduce confounding factors.

-Following systematic curation, the final data set comprised 354 unique molecules with experimentally determined $IC50$ values that ranged from 0.5 $nM$ to 100 $\mu$M. For binary classification, compounds were categorized using a standard medicinal chemistry threshold established for kinase inhibitors: molecules with $pIC_{50}$ $\geq$ $6.0$ (corresponding to $IC_{50}\leq\mu M$) were classified as "active" inhibitors, while those below this threshold were designated as "inactive". \cite{serrano_candelas2023}.
+The raw data for 1291 molecules underwent rigorous curation: duplicates were removed, chemical structures were validated, and only assays labeled as "single protein assay" were retained to ensure direct target-compound interaction measurements.
+The final dataset comprised 354 unique molecules.
+For binary classification, a standard medicinal chemistry threshold was used: molecules with $pIC_{50} \geq 6.0$ (corresponding to $IC_{50} \leq 1~\mu M$) were labeled "active," and all others were labeled "inactive."
+The dataset was pre-divided into a training set (283 molecules) and a test set (71 molecules).